Jump to content

 1 point

-34. Photo taken from aboard c.s.
-Cable Retriever, departing Subic Bay, Philippines - April, 2008
+34. Photographed from the Global Marine Systems cable ship, c.s.
+Cable Retriever Subic Bay, Philippines - May, 2008

 1 point